 Born on May 6, 1961 in Lexington, Kentucky, George Clooney studied broadcast journalism at Northern Kentucky University but dropped out in 1981 without earning a degree.
 He broke into show business in the mid-1980s, playing bit parts on such television sitcoms as The Facts of Life and Roseanne.
 But it was his role on the popular NBC drama ER in 1994 that solidified his status as a Hollywood heavyweight.
 Since then, Clooney has been an A-list actor appearing in numerous major films.

 Along with his rise of celebrity, so too has Clooney’s stature grown as a political activist.
-“I’m an old-time liberal,” he says, “and I don’t apologize for it.”
-On another occasion, Clooney said: “Yes, I’m a liberal and I’m sick of it being a bad word.
+“I’m an old-time liberal,” he said in 2005, “and I don’t apologize for it.”
+On another occasion that same year, Clooney said: “Yes, I’m a liberal and I’m sick of it being a bad word.
 I don’t know at what time in history liberals have stood on the wrong side of social issues.
 We thought that blacks should sit at the front of the bus, that women should be allowed to vote, that maybe [Senator Joseph] McCarthy was a jerk, that Vietnam was wrong and strip-bombing Cambodia was probably stupid.
 We’ve been on the right side of all these issues.”

-Prior to the 2003 U.S. invasion of Iraq, Clooney said he did not believe that President Bush would “try and talk [to the Saddam Hussein regime] without jumping in and killing people first.”
-This was particularly appalling, he explained, because “there’s no connection between al-Qaeda [the perpetrators of the 9/11 attacks] and Iraq.”
+Shortly before the 2003 U.S. invasion of Iraq, Clooney said he did not believe that President Bush would “try and talk [to the Saddam Hussein regime] without jumping in and killing people first.”
+This was particularly appalling, he explained, because “[T]here’s no connection between al-Qaeda [the perpetrators of the 9/11 attacks] and Iraq, which we know, we spent a lot of time trying to prove it and it didn’t happen.
+And we’re going to go into a war and we’re going to kill a lot of innocent people.”
 Clooney further asserted that America’s looming invasion of Iraq illustrated how “we’re picking on people we can beat”—a stark contrast to the U.S. stance on North Korea: “[W]e’re going to go in and negotiate with North Korea because they have a [nuclear] bomb, because we don’t want to get involved in a fight that could result in a real problem.”

 In Clooney’s view, war as a means of solving international disputes had become anachronistic.
 “You can’t beat your enemy anymore through wars,” he said in February 2003.
 “Instead you create an entire generation of people revenge-seeking….
 Our opponents are going to resort to car bombs and suicide attacks because they have no other way to win.”